alliander-opensource/AIFES/README.md

 **How to download needed data, run the code, etc.**

 1. Clone this repository
 1. Create virtual environment from yaml:
    `conda env create --file=environment.yml`
 1. run `pre-commit install`.
+1. Download the data from [Sharepoint (not public)](https://alliander.sharepoint.com/:f:/r/teams/PortfolioSO/Gedeelde%20documenten/Collaboration%20Allianer%20-%20TenneT%20T-Prognose?csf=1&web=1&e=t7pG8a), and move it to the git-excluded .data folder
 1. Commit and push to _main_.
 (If a linter fails on commit, just re-run.
 It just meant the linter modified a file.)

 ### Todos

 1. Add to [Binder](https://mybinder.org/) and [Get a DOI](https://guides.github.com/activities/citable-code/) for your repo.
 1. Add DOI

 ### 🍁 Contributing